Djamila Ribeiro

+Djamila Taís Ribeiro dos Santos (born 1 August 1980) is a Brazilian academic, philosopher, writer, and activist.
+She is best known for her studies on racism and Black feminism.

 Overview

+She is currently a Visiting Professor at the Massachusetts Institute of Technology (MIT), where she is part of the Dr. Martin Luther King Jr. Visiting Professors Program.

-Born on August 1, 1980, in São Paulo and raised in Santos, Djamila Taís Ribeiro dos Santos is a prominent Brazilian philosopher, writer, and professor.
-A practitioner of candomblé and initiated for the orixá Oxóssi, she holds a master 's degree in Political Philosophy from the Federal University of São Paulo (Unifesp).
+A practitioner of candomblé and initiated for the orixá Oxóssi, she holds a master's degree in Political Philosophy from the Federal University of São Paulo (Unifesp).
 Ribeiro has emerged as a leading voice in black feminism, both in Brazil and internationally, with a significant presence in the media.

 Ribeiro is a prominent figure in the publishing world, whose influence and contributions have been widely recognized.
 An author of works that have sold over 1 million copies, she also coordinates the Plural Feminisms Collection, an initiative that has published fourteen books by Black authors, predominantly women, with a focus on accessibility and the democratization of knowledge.
 This project has played a key role in promoting literary diversity and inclusion in Brazil, earning Djamila recognition for efforts in democratizing books and reading.

 Additionally, her works have achieved international attention, being translated into multiple languages, as English (Yale University Press), French (Éditions Anacaona), Spanish (Txalaparta, Mandacaru and Tumbalacasa), Italian (Capovolte) and also featured at literary festivals around the world.

-Since 2019, she has kept a weekly column at Folha de S.Paulo, a prestigious Brazilian newspaper, while also previously writing for CartaCapital.
+Since 2019, she has kept a weekly column at Folha de S.Paulo, while also previously writing for CartaCapital.
 Also in 2019, Ribeiro was considered by BBC one of the 100 most influential women in the world.
 Continuing in alignment with her political thinking, she filed a lawsuit against Twitter in 2020, under the accusation that the platform profits from racist comments and hate speech.

 In 2022, she founded Espaço Feminismos Plurais a non-profit institute in São Paulo that offers a range of free services for women in social vulnerability.
-As a scholar, she worked at prestigious universities, like Pontifícia Universidade Católica de São Paulo and, in 2024, she was invited to teach for a semester at NYU (New York University) at Andrés Bello Chair.
+As a scholar, she worked at prestigious universities, like the Pontifical Catholic University of São Paulo and, in 2024, she was invited to teach for a semester at New York University (NYU) at Andrés Bello Chair.